A theoretical framework for self-supervised contrastive learning for continuous dependent data: Introduction

 We aim to obtain theoretically based loss functions that account for a diverse range of possible correlations in dependent data.
 However, as we have already mentioned, temporal consistency is typically absent in time series.
 Thus, we propose a single central assumption on \textit{data continuity}, i.e., closely lying objects can be viewed as a positive pair.
 Under it, we propose a theoretical framework for the SSL for continuous dependent data.
 In particular, we propose several ways of considering different possible similarities between samples (\textit{hard and soft dependency}), which are contained in corresponding \textit{similarity matrices}.
 The intuition of our approach is depicted in Fig.~\ref{fig:framework}.
 As a result, we obtained several loss functions that are suitable for different types of similarity between elements.
 We verified the effectiveness of our framework by considering different temporal and spatio-temporal downstream problems.

-Our key novelties and contributions are the following: \begin{itemize} \item \textbf{SSL theoretical framework for continuous dependent data.} Current theoretical fundamental studies~\cite{Balestriero22, Jing22, Tian21, ji2023power} for the discriminative SSL assume semantic independence between samples.
+Our implementation is publicly available at our GitHub\footnote{\url https://github.com/aayugay99/DepTS2Vec}.
+The key novelties and contributions of this work are as follows: \begin{itemize} \item \textbf{SSL theoretical framework for continuous dependent data.} Current theoretical fundamental studies~\cite{Balestriero22, Jing22, Tian21, ji2023power} for the discriminative SSL assume semantic independence between samples.
 Based on the data continuity assumption, we propose a theoretical SSL framework for dependent data that considers different closeness types between objects — \textit{hard and soft dependency}.
 The information about the closeness between samples for each dependency type is collected in corresponding \emph{ground truth similarity matrix}.
 In this way, our hard and soft dependency relations correspondingly mimic moving average (MA) and autoregression (AR) components that together provide a complete decomposition of a stationary time series, ARIMA~\cite{jenkins1976time}, as the Wold theorem states~\cite{wold1938study}.

 \item \textbf{Optimal closed-form estimated similarity matrix for continuous dependent data.} To estimate the similarity matrix, we adapted an optimization problem originally developed for semantically independent data to one suitable for continuous, dependent data.
 By solving this problem we obtained closed-form \emph{estimated similarity matrix} for continuous dependent data.
 We prove that this matrix is a local minimum of the corresponding optimization problem.